googlecreativelab/gemini-demos/README.md

 # Gemini API Demos

-Welcome to the Gemini API Demo repository!
-This collection showcases the exciting potential of Google's Gemini API, a cutting-edge tool for building AI applications that understand and generate text, images, and more.
+Hello! 👋 This is a repository of examples built with Google's Gemini API, which lets you build multimodal AI applications with text, images, and more.

 ## What You'll Find: